-The NIHR Oxford Health Biomedical Research Centre (OH BRC) is a partnership between Oxford Health NHS Foundation Trust and the University of Oxford.
-The Patient and Research Group (PAR) was established in December 2016, and the PAR Strategy Group had its first meeting in December 2017.
+The National Institute for Health Research Oxford Health Biomedical Research Centre (OH BRC) is a partnership between Oxford Health NHS Foundation Trust and the University of Oxford.
+It aims to bring the best science to mental health and dementia.

 1. Purpose of PAR Strategy Group